 Contact details for the member nations can be found under their respective continental headings in the Nations section.

-Presidential Biography - Richard MacLean
+President – Richard MacLean

-As an IFAF Board Member for the past two years and Chair for the Americas Region Richard MacLean understands the need and importance of aligning goals and priorities around the football world.
-The past-President of Football Canada and prior to that as President of Football Nova Scotia (2004-2012) MacLean has always been able to reorganize and restructure organizations to help them reach new levels of potential and efficiency.
+A former president of Football Canada and prior to that as President of Football Nova Scotia (2004-2012) MacLean has always been able to reorganize and restructure organizations to help them reach new levels of potential and efficiency.

-As President of Football Canada he initiated a Board restructure, helped the organization gain recognition with the Canadian Olympic Committee and negotiated a long term partnership agreement with the Canadian Football League.
+As President of Football Canada he initiated a Board restructure, helped the organization gain recognition with the Canadian Olympic Committee and negotiated a long-term partnership agreement with the Canadian Football League.
 Additionally, he served as chair the National Junior Team Program for Football Canada in 2012 - the year Team Canada's enjoyed success in winning the gold medal at the 2012 IFAF World Junior Championships in Austin, Texas.

 A native of Halifax, Nova Scotia, MacLean holds a Masters of Education in Educational Leadership from Mount St. Vincent University as well as a Graduate Diploma in Mediation, Negotiation and Conflict Resolution from Saint Mary's University.